suprgyabhushan/Voice-Recognition-Robot/README.md

 ##Project Synopsis

 The code is to help you to make a voice-recognition Robot.
+This was done in Ubuntu Platform.

 Julius Software will help you to give speech commands to your laptop or PC and through a terminal command given in the Readme.md file in the julius software section you can convert your speech command to text in a file which is made in real time using a particular library in C.